the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 ## Optional Chaining

 Nested objects in JavaScript are not a rarity.
 So far, you have only seen objects and nested objects which go only one level deep.
 However, in a real world application you will have to deal with objects that are nested by multiple levels.
-Take the following data as example:
+Take the following object as example:

 {title="index.js",lang="javascript"}
 ~~~~~~~